Student Employment is located in Room 2020, Old Main and can be contacted at 217-581-3712 or at email@example.com.

 A student employee must be enrolled in 6 or more semester hours in a summer session unless he/she completed 6 semester hours during the prior spring semester.
 Federal Work-Study students must be enrolled in 6 or more hours.
 The Director of Financial Aid may make exceptions to the enrollment requirements for the summer on a limited basis when circumstances warrant.

 If a student receives an academic dismissal from the university, their student job will be terminated.
+Students must be in good standing with the university to be eligible for student employment on campus.

 Employment after Graduation